Linux

 └── modules/

-├── networking.nix # Network settings/ enable NFTables
+├── networking.nix # Network settings and enabling NFTables

 ├── pppoe.nix # PPPoE connection setup

-├── services.nix # Other services
+├── services.nix # Service configurations

-└── nftables.nft # NFT Rules
+└── nftables.nft # NFTables ruleset

-1. Configuration files and folders
+1. Create Configuration Files and Directories

-Create all the necessary folders and files:
+First, create the necessary directories and placeholder files:

-touch /etc/nixos/modules/{{networking,pppoe,services}.nix,nftables.nft}
+touch /etc/nixos/modules/{networking,pppoe,services}.nix

 { config, pkgs, ... }: